kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

    - **Phase 3 — Clean up stale resources**: List all PolicyServers and ClusterAdmissionPolicies carrying the full set of ownership labels.
 Delete any that are absent from the desired set (the ConfigMap keys).
-   - **Wait**: Sleep until the next tick.
-The ticker duration is configurable via a Helm value (e.g., `defaults.reconcileInterval`, default: `5m`).
-The loop continues until the context is cancelled (controller shutdown).

    This ensures:

    - CRDs are expected to be registered before the controller starts (they are rendered under `templates/crds/`).
-If a CRD is not yet available, the Create/Update call fails and the next tick retries automatically.
+If a CRD is not yet available, the Create/Update call fails and controller-runtime requeues the reconciliation automatically.
    - Recommended policies are cleanly removed when disabled via Helm values.
    - The managed `default` PolicyServer is removed when disabled, though this causes all policies bound to it to be deleted by the controller's existing reconciliation logic.
    - Idempotency is guaranteed by the Create-or-Update logic.
 Re-applying the same desired state is a no-op.
-   - On failure, the next tick retries the operation automatically.
+   - On failure, controller-runtime requeues the reconciliation with exponential backoff.
-   - ConfigMap changes from `helm upgrade` are picked up on the next tick without requiring a pod restart.
+   - ConfigMap changes from `helm upgrade` trigger an immediate reconciliation without requiring a pod restart.

 ### ConfigMap structure